akuramshin/SmartPetDoor/README.md

 # SmartPetDoor
 A smart pet door.

-A project I made in my junior year of highschool to controll when to let my cat "Mittens" into the house or not.
-I live near a forest and my cat is an avid hunter who enjoyed to bring his catch inside the house to show off through the wooden pet door we installed into a basement window.
-This act was not appreaciated by my mom and so I thought of the idea to make my Smart Pet Door.
+A project I made in my junior year of highschool to controll when to let my cat "Mittens" into the house.
+I live near a forest and my cat is an avid hunter who enjoyed to bring his catch inside the house through a wooden pet door I hand made and installed.
+In order to stop my cat from bringing the dead animals inside the house I decided to make a "Smart Pet Door" to manage my cats ability to enter the house.

 I decided to modify our existing pet door to make it possible to controll what gets inside the house.